oracle-livelabs/database/23cfree/install/install.md

-# Create the schema including JSON Duality Views
+# Installing and configuring Oracle Database 23c Free

 ## Introduction

-This lab walks you through the setup steps to create the user, tables, and JSON duality views needed to execute the rest of this workshop.
-Then you will populate the views and tables.
+This lab walks you through installing the database software, creating the database and creating the workshop user on Linux.

+There are other deployment options that will not be covered in the workshop but will be linked in the Learn More section.
+These include Docker and VirtualBox deployments.

-Estimated Time: 10 minutes
+Estimated Time: 25 minutes

 ### Objectives

 In this lab, you will:
+* Setup the operating system
+* Install the database software
-* Login as your database user
+* Create the database
-* Create the JSON Duality Views and base tables needed
+* Create the workshop user
-* Populate your database

 ### Prerequisites

 This lab assumes you have:
-* Oracle Database 23c Free Developer Release
+* A virtual machine running Linux (or running the LiveLabs Sandbox environment)
 * All previous labs successfully completed
-* SQL Developer Web 23.1 or a compatible tool for running SQL statements
+* Access to the internet to download the software

 ## Task 1: Operating System Setup